strangeioc/strangeioc/README.md

 * Multiple contexts
   * Allow subcomponents (separate Scenes) to function on their own, or in the context of larger apps.
   * Allow communication between contexts.
+* Promises
+  * Similar to Javascript Q-Promises, these help control flow and error handling
+  * Promises also fit some common signal use cases much more cleanly!
+* Annotated 'Implicit' Bindings
+ * Reduce boiler plate code written in your Context and Mediators!
+* JSON-driven bindings
+ * Dynamically load your bindings at runtime!
 * Don't see what you need?
 The core binding framework is simple to extend.
 Build new Binders like:
   * A different type of dispatcher, like AS3-Signals <- WAIT A MOMENT!
 WE DID EXACTLY THAT!!!
   * An entity framework